peterkuma/ds-format/docs/master/Python_API/functions.md

 **Usage:** `merge`(*dd*, *dim*, *new*=`None`, *variables*=`None`)

 Merge datasets along a dimension *dim*.
 If the dimension is not defined in the dataset, merge along a new dimension *dim*.
 If *new* is None and *dim* is not new, variables without the dimension *dim* are set with the first occurrence of the variable.
 If *new* is not None and *dim* is not new, variables without the dimension *dim* are merged along a new dimension *new*.
 If *variables* is not None, only those variables are merged along a new dimension, and other variables are set to the first occurrence of the variable.
 Variables which are merged along a new dimension and are not present in all datasets have their subsets corresponding to the datasets where they are missing filled with missing values.
-Dataset and variable metadata are merged sequentially from all datasets, with matadata from later datasets overriding metadata from the former ones.
+Dataset and variable metadata are merged sequentially from all datasets, with metadata from later datasets overriding metadata from the former ones.

 **Arguments:**